-Previously LYB's SVP for Global Manufacturing.
-More than 30 years' experience, including as site manager for LYB's major Olefins and Polyolefins manufacturing sites in the U.S.
+Previously SVP for Global Manufacturing at LYB.
+More than 30 years' experience, including as site manager for our major Olefins and Polyolefins manufacturing sites in the U.S.

 Jim Seward

 EVP, Chief Innovation Officer

 Responsible for the Technology segment, R&D, Cyber Security and IT.
 More than 30 years' experience with LYB. including leading the International Olefins and Polyolefins business and Sustainability.